Your Next Steps When Your Short Sale is Denied

 Sometimes, when the short sale is denied, it is due to something as simple as the seller being current on paying the mortgage.
 If the mortgage payments are not in arrears, the bank's guidelines might state the bank is not allowed to approve a short sale.
 Besides, think about it, if the bank is receiving your money, why should it consider granting you any favors at all?
 Second, being underwater and making a mortgage payment can sometimes feel like the equivalent of tossing $100 bills into the air to be carried away by a breeze.

 If any of the seven items above apply to your situation, make sure you include those reasons in your hardship letter.
 Bank negotiators handle a large volume of files, and they don't always scrutinize every single document as carefully as they possibly could.
 You need to make it very clear that there is a hardship and provide documentation as well.

 If you are getting divorced, send a copy of your divorce paperwork to the bank.
 Include invoices from your doctor with medical diagnoses or treatment plans.
 Itemize all of your monthly income versus outflow.
 Some financial statements do not provide spots or boxes for a borrower to include all expenses.

 The likelihood is your short sale will be approved.
 Banks want to do short sales.
 The National Mortgage Settlement, among other legal actions, provides financial incentives for banks to do a short sale as does the HAFA short sale program.
-In fact, most banks prefer to do a short sale over a loan modification.
+In fact, most banks prefer to make a short sale over a loan modification.
 If you are presently in a loan modification, the odds that your short sale will be approved just shot up to 99.9%.